NFYK13006U Quantum Optics

 interaction between light and matter.
 Specifically, after following

-- analyze different photo-detection methods, like e.g. photon counting, homodyne and heterodyne detection, with emphasis on the measurement of non-classical correlations
+- Analyse different photo-detection methods, like e.g. photon counting, homodyne and heterodyne detection, with emphasis on the measurement of non-classical correlations

-- analyze the interaction between atoms and the electromagnetic filed with wemi-classical and quantum optical methods,
+- Analyse the interaction between atoms and the electromagnetic filed with semi-classical and quantum optical methods,

-- account for coherent quantum optical phenomena such as Rabi osciallations.
+- Account for coherent quantum optical phenomena such as Rabi oscillations.

 This course will provide the students with a competent background